yairm210/Unciv/docs/Modders/Images-and-Audio.md

 ### Texture atlas encoding

-Due to some circumstances, please make sure names and paths that will be mapped in an atlas use **only ascii**.
+Due to certain circumstances, please make sure names and paths that will be mapped in an atlas use **only ascii**.
 Not all parts of the loader enforce strict UTF-8 usage, sorry.
-Symptoms: mod works on a Chinese Windows box but not on a western one or vice-versa, or mod works on a Chinese Windows box but not a Chinese Linux box or vice-versa, or mod works on a Chinese Windows box with default settings but not on the same box with "Use unicode UTF-8 for worldwide language support" turned on.
+Symptoms if you fail to heed this: mod works on a Chinese Windows box but not on a western one or vice-versa, or mod works on a Chinese Windows box but not a Chinese Linux box or vice-versa, or mod works on a Chinese Windows box with default settings but not on the same box with "Use unicode UTF-8 for worldwide language support" turned on.
 This does not technically apply to the atlas name itself when multiple atlases are used (the xyz part in "Images.xyz"), but we nevertheless recommend the same rule for consistency.

 ## Permanent audiovisual mods